developersu/ns-usbloader/README.md

 ```

 ### Known bugs
-* Unable to interrupt transmission when libusb awaiting for read event (when user sent NSP list but didn't selected anything on NS).
-Also, sometimes, when network transmission started and nothing received from NS.
+* Unable to interrupt transmission when libusb awaiting for read event (when user sent NSP list but didn't select anything on NS).
+Sometimes this issue also appears when network transmission started and nothing received from NS.

-#### NOTES
+### Other notes
-Table 'Status' = 'Uploaded' does not mean that file installed.
+'Status' = 'Uploaded' that appears in the table does not mean that file has been installed.
 It means that it has been sent to NS without any issues!
 That's what this app about.
-Handling successful/failed installation is a purpose of the other side application (TinFoil/GoldLeaf).
-(And they don't provide any feedback interfaces so I can't detect success/failure.)
+Handling successful/failed installation is a purpose of the other side application: TinFoil or GoldLeaf.
+And they don't provide any feedback interfaces so I can't detect success/failure.

 usb4java since NS-USBloader-v0.2.3 switched to 1.2.0 instead of 1.3.0.
-This shouldn't impact anyone except users of macOS High Sierra (and Sierra?) where previous versions of NS-USBloader didn't work.
+This should not impact anyone except users of macOS High Sierra (and Sierra, and El Capitan) where previous versions of NS-USBloader didn't work.

 ### Translators!
 Traductores! Übersetzer! Թարգմանիչներ!
 If you want to see this app translated to your language, go grab [this file](https://github.com/developersu/ns-usbloader/blob/master/src/main/resources/locale.properties) and translate it.